matnvd/claude-primer/README.md

 ## Menu bar app

 Optional.
-A small Swift app showing the Claude mark in the menu bar, with the schedule behind it.
+A small Swift app showing the Claude mark in the menu bar, with your real usage behind it.

 ```sh
 make install